flatironinstitute/q2-matchmaker/README.md

 ```
 ## Other considerations

-This command is very similar to the qiime2 command, but there are some very nuisanced differences, The resources need to be carefully allocated depending on the dataset.
+It is important to note that the computing resources need to be carefully allocated depending on the dataset.
 In addition, large datasets with thousands of microbes will generate thousands of microbes, which will put stress on a networked file system.
 Therefore, it is important to specify the `--local-directory` to save intermediate files to node local storage, which is much faster to access than the networked file system.
 Every system is different, your favorite systems admin will know the location of the node local storage.

 ## What to do when crap hits the fan?
 Persistence is never a guarantee with cluster systems, jobs will fail, in which you may need to relaunch jobs.
 You may need to modify the `biom-table` to filter out ids that succeed (see [here](https://biom-format.org/documentation/generated/biom.table.Table.filter.html)).
 Now q2_matchmaker will store intermediate files for you -- if you didn't specify an intermediate folder, it would be stored until newly created folder called `intermediate`.
 Once your relaunched jobs have completed, you can stitch together your individual runs using the `case_control_merge.py` command as follows